far33d/py-postmates/README.md

 ## Setup

-You may need to install the secucity pacakge extras for `requests`:
+You may need to install the security package extras for `requests`:

     $ pip install requests[security]